Winter in Jackson Hole: What to Pack

 Forgot Something?

 No worries—Jackson Hole is full of shops ready to outfit you with the latest winter gear!
-The Mercantile, in the Wort lobby offers everything from chapstick and sunscreen to sweaters to help keep you warm.
-If you are look for more winter clothing, you'll find everything you need in town.
+The Mercantile, in the Wort lobby, offers everything from chapstick and sunscreen to sweaters to help keep you warm.
+If you are looking for more winter clothing, you'll find everything you need in town.
 Our favorite local spots include Teton Village Sports, Hoback Sports, and JD High Country Outfitters.